sveltejs/kit/packages/static-img/README.md

 ## Acknowledgements

-We'd like to thank the authors of the Next/Nuxt/Astro/`unpic` image components and `svelte-preprocess-import-assets` for inspiring this work.
+We'd like to thank the author of `svelte-preprocess-import-assets`, which this code is partially based off of.
 We'd also like to thank the authors of `vite-imagetools` which is used in `@sveltejs/static-img`.